corverroos/go-visibilty/README.md

 - Accessibility/visibility of fields and methods is however practically dictated by their type/interface so are free follow the more nuanced _public-safe-to-use_ vs _private-not-safe-to-use_ convention.
 - This introduces additional semantic nuance to accessibility between identifiers _within_ the same package.

+> The main aim of this convention is to introduce intra-package semantics for accessibility of
+> unexported types of the same package.
+Unexported types can therefore provide an indication
+> of their safe-to-use APIs to other types in the same package.

 It can be illustrated as follows:
 ```
                     Types                                Interface